-These are the main plant compounds found in lemons:
+These are the main plant compounds in lemons:

-- Citric acid: The most abundant organic acid in lemons, and may help prevent the formation of kidney stones.
+- Citric acid.
+The most abundant organic acid in lemons, citric acid may help prevent the formation of kidney stones.

-- Diosmin: An antioxidant that is used in some drugs that affect the circulatory system.
-It improves vascular muscle tone and reduces chronic inflammation in blood vessels (13).
+- Diosmin.
+An antioxidant used in some drugs that affect the circulatory system, diosmin improves muscle tone and reduces chronic inflammation in your blood vessels (13).

-- Eriocitrin: An antioxidant that is found in lemon peel and juice (13, 14).
+- Eriocitrin.
+This antioxidant is found in lemon peel and juice (13,

-- D-Limonene: Found primarily in lemon peel.
-It is the main component of lemon essential oils, and responsible for the distinct smell of lemons.
-In isolation, it can help relieve heartburn and stomach reflux (15).
+- D-limonene.
+Found primarily in the peel, d-limonene is the main component of lemon essential oils and responsible lemons’ distinct aroma.
+In isolation, it can relieve heartburn and stomach reflux (

 Lemons contain plant compounds that provide various health benefits.
-These include citric acid, hesperidin, diosmin, eriocitrin and D-limonene.
+These compounds include citric acid, hesperidin, diosmin, eriocitrin, and d-limonene.

-Citrus fruits, including lemons, have been associated with numerous health benefits.
+Citrus fruits, including lemons, are associated with numerous health benefits.

-This is attributed to the vitamins and fiber content, as well as their powerful plant compounds (18).
+Their vitamins and fiber, as well as their powerful plant compounds, are likely responsible (18).

 Because lemons can enhance the absorption of iron from foods, they may help prevent anemia.